NeedsCoffee/Tailscale-Updater-Windows/README.md

 - Self-auto-update
 - Auto-repair if node falls out of tailnet (store tskey in a secure keystore)
 - Take a tskey as an interactive run switch to setup the node if needed
-- Determine alternative means of detecting new releases (API doesn't seem to do it yet)
+- Determine alternative means of detecting new releases (API doesn't seem to do it - must be something!)
 - Notification service support